osbuild/otk/doc/00-installation.md

 # ...
 € pip install -e ".[dev]"
 # ...
+€ pre-commit install
+# ...
 ```

 This will get you an activated Python virtual environment with an editable install of `otk`.
 You can then run edit source in `src/` and run `otk` as long as your virtual environment is enabled.
+When you do a `git commit` some verification steps will run locally on the changed files.

 You can read more about [contributing](./01-contributing.md)